urbit/urbit.org-reloaded/content/getting-started/server.md

 +++
-title = "Fun"
+title = "Server setup"
-description = "Run Urbit on a server" weight = 2
+description = "Run urbit on a local or cloud server" weight = 2
 +++